 Often, यह (yah) is pronounced as yē and वह (vah) is pronounced as vō colloquially.
 In formal and literary contexts, these colloquial pronunciations are considered incorrect.

 Definite articles do not exist in Hindi.
 This means that there is no translation for "the" in Hindi.
 If the situation demands a strong specification, demonstrative articles are used (this, that).
-In Hindi, यह and वह also play the role of "this" and "that" respectively.
+In Hindi, यह yah and वह vah also act like this and that respectively.

 Just a minor comment: it was always my impression that in written Hindi, यह is singular and ये is plural (although in spoken Hindi they are both usually pronounced ये), and similarly with वह/वे (both pronounced वो).
 Feel free to correct me if I'm wrong, and otherwise this is a great summary of the basics of the language!

 Edit: I now see this is covered in the plurals note!
 Feel free to ignore this comment.